RockInGamerDad/FivePD-Tablet-MDT/README.md

 Access the default in-game MDT from outside your crusier.
 Players can customize their keybind from the default "FiveM" location in Settings.

 # Setup
-Place the DLL file in your PLUGINS folder inside your FiveM installation
+Place the DLL file in your PLUGINS folder inside your FivePD installation

 # Expectations
 While using the MDT players should be put into an animation where they are holding a tablet, once they exit the MDT, the animation will end.